 Introverts often do just fine chatting one-on-one.
 It’s in groups when we start to get quiet and feel uncomfortable.
 I try to single out someone my own gender who doesn’t look too busy.
 Older people can be easier to approach, too, and probably know a lot about the city, but may not know newer attractions or ones aimed at younger people.

 Another strategy I’ve employed (but one that does not always work…) it to look very confused, maybe consulting your phone and looking around or checking street signs.
 Maybe make eye contact with someone in the midst of this and smile.
 A lot of times I’ve had a local take pity on me and ask if they can help me find something.
 This is a nice outcome for an introvert, as it saves us making that first big move and you know you aren’t bothering them since they offered to help.

 The final trick I implement to get local advice is to pay attention.
-Introverts generally notice more than extroverts anyway, so keep your ears peeled for conversations around you (especially at your accommodation) that have to do with local events or dawdle by tour groups and soak in some information from the guide.
-Look in shop/restaurant windows and notice boards as you are walking around for flyers and advertisements for local events.
+Introverts generally notice more than extroverts anyway.
+Keep your ears peeled for conversations around you (especially at your accommodation) that have to do with local events.
+Or dawdle by tour groups and soak in some information from the guide.
+Look in shop/restaurant windows and check notice boards for flyers and advertisements for local events.
 You can learn a lot just by being observant.